January 2025: The number of pending actions in the GLP-1 RA MDL continues to grow, with 1,331 actions now pending.

 Complete this form or call 1.800.768.4026 to contact attorney Sara Couch for more information or to discuss a potential Trulicity claim.

-Approved by the U.S. Food and Drug Administration (FDA) in 2014, Trulicity is a GLP-1 RA medication used to treat Type 2 diabetes.
+Approved by the U.S. Food and Drug Administration (FDA) in 2014, Trulicity is a GLP-1 RA medication used to treat type 2 diabetes.
 In 2020, the FDA also approved the use of Trulicity to reduce cardiovascular events in adults, like stroke and heart attack.

 The FDA hasn’t approved Trulicity and Ozempic for weight loss, though some doctors prescribe them for this off-label use.
 The FDA has approved other GLP-1 RAs, including Wegovy and Saxenda® (liraglutide) for weight reduction.